 No travel insurance options

-While the card offers up to $600 in coverage for stolen and damaged cell phones as well as involuntary and accidental parting of your cellphone when you pay your monthly phone bill with the card, the card does not come with any other travel insurance options.
-While you get 3% back on hotel and airfare, including vacation home rentals, you would not be reimbursed for a trip delay or baggage loss protections, it’s not the best travel card option.
+While the card offers up to $600 in coverage for stolen and damaged cellphones, as well as involuntary and accidental parting of your cellphone when you pay your monthly phone bill with the card, the card does not come with any other travel insurance options, such as trip delay or baggage loss protections, it’s not the best travel card option.